brylevkirill/notes/interesting recent papers.md

   - <https://youtube.com/watch?v=necs0XfnFno> (demo)

 [Model-based Adversarial Imitation Learning](http://arxiv.org/abs/1612.02179)
+>	"exploits gradient information that was not used in GAIL to learn models within the IRL process"

 [Generative Adversarial Imitation Learning](http://arxiv.org/abs/1606.03476)
 >	"Uses a GAN framework to discriminate between teacher and student experience and force the student to behave close to the teacher."